 How to Interpret The Ordinary Granactive Retinoid Ingredient Lists

-It is important to understand that active percentages of Granactive Retinoids cannot be directly compared to retinol.
+It is important to understand that you cannot directly compare active percentages of Granactive Retinoids to retinol.
 It’s not like comparing apples to apples since the active ingredients are different.

 A 2% Granactive Retinoid complex from The Ordinary actually contains 10% active and 90% dimethyl isosorbide (a solvent to help the product work better).
 So in actuality, this 2% Granactive Retinoid from The Ordinary is made up of 0.2% Hydroxypinacolone Retinoate (HPR) and 1.8% dimethyl isosorbide.